kiansalapare/InventoryApp/README.md

-put the folder "InventoryApp" on xammp\htdocs import the inventoryapp.sql on your database
+Name your folder "InventoryApp" instead of "Ventnizer" and put the folder on the xammp\htdocs import the inventoryapp.sql on your database